wangziqi2013/wangziqi2013.github.io/_posts/2019-11-11-nvm-malloc.markdown

 of the current class size.
 When a small allocation is made from a block, the corresponding bit is set to indicate that the block is no longer owned by the allocator.

+In the following discussion, we use the word "chunk" to refer to the 4MB block used to support huge allocation and arenas.
+We use "block" to refer to the 4KB memory block which is the granularity of alignment for headers, and the granularity for large allocations.
+We use "region" to refer to a consecutive range of blocks, which can be either free or already allocated.

 Several invariants are maintained by the allocator to ensure correct recovery.
 First, all allocated blocks are aligned to 64 byte cache line boundary to avoid false sharing, as we have discussed above.
 Second, for every allocation, the metadata header describing this allocation (and potentially other allocations, in the case of small requests) is always located in